 Sacca Residence & Resto has opened in February 2016.
 It is located in Jalan S. Parman 88, in the district Tandaroto on the road to Kambaniru and about 3 km from the center.
 It has small rooms with AC, bathroom and terrace.
 It is super clean, dignified atmosphere, perhaps a bit noisy through the restaurant.
 Phone: 038762877 and 085102707222, Email: firstname.lastname@example.org.

 Hotel Sandalwood is just behind the Merlin.
 It is significantly cheaper; the atmosphere is pleasantly, personal and quiet.
+Rooms have different price ranges.
 Some rooms need to be renovated; sometimes there is a lack of cleanliness.
 Rooms have different price ranges.
-Here you can also rent cars, motorcycles, and guides.
+Here you can also rent cars, motorcycles and guides.
 Ikat is offered.
 Phone: 038761887.

 Hotel Kaliuda is about 100 meters away from the Sandalwood and Merlin.
 It has very simple rooms, is also quiet.
-The atmosphere is disturbed by an extension which is still under construction.
+Construction works at the annex building are not yet completed.
 The site is closed at night.
 Phone: 038761264 or 038762806.